 Some of these shields would have been used during conflict.
-They would have been used to protect warriors against spears in staged battles or clubs in close fighting, in contests for water, territory and women.
-During the first encounter with Europeans, they would have been used as their armour of battle.
+They would have been used to protect warriors against spears in staged battles or clubs in close fighting, in contests for water, territory, and women.
+During the first encounter with Europeans, they would have been used as their armor of battle.
 The shield of leaf-like shape would have been used by the Eora people of Botany Bay, New South Wales, which were the first Aboriginal nation to encounter Captain James Cook on his voyage of British discovery to Australia in 1770.

 Above is an Australian bark shield from Botany Bay, New South Wales, Australia.
 This bark shield has been identified as having been collected in 1770 on Captain Cook’s First Voyage in HMS Endeavour (1768-71).
 This shield is at the British Museum.
-The hole in the centre may have come from a musket bullet, fired by the British sailors against the aborigines, who then dropped this shield.
+The hole in the center may have come from a musket bullet, fired by the British sailors against the aborigines, who then dropped this shield.